Altinn/altinn-notifications/test/k6/readme.md

 ## Install prerequisites

-*We recommend running the tests through a docker container.*
+*We recommend running the tests through a Docker container.*

 From the command line: